Open-face Chinese poker: Live tournaments

 PokerStars hosted a live OFC tournament in the 2013 PokerStars Caribbean Adventure.

 OFC has never been featured at the World Series of Poker, only in the Carnivale of Poker.
 The Carnivale of Poker is a smaller tournament series that had a brief run, organized by the WSOP.

+OFC is not common in live tournaments.
+This is mainly due to not being mainstream like other variants of poker such as no-limit hold'em.
+However, other issues are caused by having 3 players maximum per table, unlike other poker tournaments that can have 10 players per table, and the number of dealers that would therefore be required.
+These factors make live tournaments logistically difficult and unprofitable for operators.